It’s the time of the metrics. We can measure virtually anything. As in business so in football.

 And a key takeaway?

-That Real Madrid always lagged behind the opponents on distance covered.
+That Real Madrid always lagged behind the opponents on the distance covered.
 But eventually Real scored goals.
 More than opponents.
 Sorry, Grandma.

 With this in mind, what can we now say about the distance covered metrics?
 Although Grandma likes it, it doesn’t add any particular value for business = executing game-plan, right?
 Plain data pretending to be an insight.
 No matter how accurately you measure it.